liujie40/data-exfil-detection/README.md

 ## Setup

 1. Clone this repo
-2. Run the apache beam pipeline to read the compressed netflow data and write it to bigquery
+2. Run the pipeline.py to read the compressed netflow data and write it to bigquery
 3. Run the setup.sql script to get the netflow data on a device level